jbadigital/Mercer_HTML-to-PDF-Stack22/README.md

 Requires these process environment variables to be set

-* `DATABASE` - this is the connection string for MariaDB database used for users and doc tables.
-* `TEST_EMAIL` - this is the email that can be used to access the public REST API
+* `EMAIL` - this is the email that can be used to access the public REST API
-* `TEST_PASSWORD` - this is the password that can be used to access the public REST API
+* `PASSWORD` - this is the password that can be used to access the public REST API
-* `TEST_FILE` - this is a public URL that can be used for testing
+* `SLOWDOWN` - this is set the delay in milliseconds that the app applies between requests

 The following environment variables are placeholders required when job: html-to-df is configured with the connection to docrapter and ftp.
 Note that FTP details will need be passed as JSON (not shown here) to allow for routing brand to appropriate location.